TrafeX/CLKB/README.md

   -s QUERY, --search=QUERY
                         search items

 Work in progress
 ====
-This tool is still in progress
+This tool is still work in progress..